fastos/fastsocket/demo/README.md

 `[root@localhost demo]# ./server`

 All the parameters are listed below:
-- -w worker_num: Specify worker process number to process connection.
+- -w worker_num: Specify worker process number to process connections.
 	- Default is the available CPU core number.
 - -c start_core: Specify the first CPU core to start to bind each worker process.